-The School leases modular units (learning lofts) under non-cancelable operating leases with options to renew.
-Rent expense for the years ended June 30, 2021 and 2020 amounted to approximately \$152,000 and \$174,000, respectively and is included in facilities expenses on the statement of activities.
-The modular unit leases are in month-to-month renewal periods.
+The School leased modular units (learning lofts) under non-cancelable operating leases with options to renew.
+Rent expense for the years ended June 30, 2022 and 2021 amounted to approximately \$106,000 and \$152,000, respectively, and is included in facilities expenses on the statement of activities.
+The modular unit leases were on month-to-month renewal periods until December 31, 2021, when the School terminated the lease agreements and purchased the lofts.
+See Note 3.